 For rural SC to survive and thrive, there has to be businesses and employment opportunities in rural areas.
 Typically, the rural work ethic is good, and the workforce trainable.
 If we can sustain our agribusinesses by capturing more of the value of agricultural products, we can increase jobs in rural counties, add to the tax base and aid in raising per capita income.

 South Carolina has many valuable assets for recruiting and expanding businesses.
 We have an abundance of natural resources that include an extensive, affordable water supply.
 We have many interconnecting interstate systems, international airports, dual railroad systems, low energy rates, broadband availability and wireless connectivity.
 Being a coastal state located half way between New York and Miami, we have not one, but three accessible ports (Charleston, Savannah and Georgetown).
 Institutions are in place to provide education and training to help maintain a highly skilled workforce.
-Our “right to work” status, coupled with a pro business legislature, make SC a fitting place for business opportunities.
+Our “right to work” status, coupled with a pro-business legislature, make SC a fitting place for business opportunities.

-For agribusiness to thrive in SC we have to expand, promote, develop and fund four sectors of our agribusiness industry.
+For agribusiness to thrive in SC we have to continue our goal to expand, promote, develop and fund four sectors of our agribusiness industry.
 We have to create 1. a food processing, labeling and packaging component, 2. add value to our forestry and horticulture industries in the state , 3. a genomic research incubator, and 4. an agritourism/niche development industry.
 A pro-business environment is also crucial without overly burdensome regulations, access to capital and investment incentives, competitively priced energy, and adequate labor.
 Also, we need to provide incentives and technical support to the SC farmers and timberland owners who provide the agricultural and forestry crops that support our agribusiness model.

 As we add value to crops grown in the state, producers will grow more of what is needed for the industries entering or expanding in our state.
 Likely, this will create more contracting opportunities thus less price volatility and more stability to agribusiness operations.
 Access to a dependable labor supply remains a challenge in some rural areas, so whatever we produce has to be adaptable to mechanical planting and harvesting.

 Packaging companies are located throughout SC.
 We have several engineering companies in SC with worldwide reach.
 Using the resources of packaging and labeling companies and engineering companies , we can create a food processing, labeling and distribution industry around the resources of these existing companies with brand name companies and private label companies.
-Examples are fast foods, restaurants(institutional), local foods, organic, food super markets, international for export -customized for the importing country, retail, wholesale, fresh from the farm, Asian/ethnic foods, bakery and cookies, breakfast foods, children and baby foods, chocolate, cooking condiments and dressings, desserts, snacks and beverages.
+Examples are fast foods, restaurants(institutional), local foods, organic, food super markets, international for export -customized for the importing country, retail, wholesale, fresh from the farm, Hispanic/Asian/ethnic foods, bakery and cookies, breakfast foods, children and baby foods, chocolate, cooking condiments and dressings, desserts, snacks and beverages.
 We must work with rural counties and develop certified agricultural sites to recruit these industries.

 Clemson University has the largest genomic catalog of plants in the world.
 We must leverage this resource through genomic research at the Pee Dee Research and Education Center, develop new plants, test them for viability, educate area farmers about how to grow them and then introduce them to the world market.
 Examples are seeds, plants, soil management, agro chemicals, irrigation, plant nutrients, specialty machinery and robotic development, and environmentally acceptable technology.